psu-capstone/churchill/README.md

 ___

 **public/build:** <br/>
 Result after running gulp, the newly gulped files will be placed here.
-./node_modules/.bin/gulp
+You can run gulp with ```./node_modules/.bin/gulp```

 **public/dev:** <br/>
 Development folders, do normal work here